-When communicating with the family- remembers the following
+When communicating with the family, remember the following

-- Be respectful and understanding - Involve parents on the care of the patient right from the beginning - Listen to the family's concern and reply their questions and express their emotions - Use simple and clear language when giving them information about the baby's condition, progress, and treatment - Respect the family's right to privacy and confidentiality

-- Respect their cultural belief's and customs and accommodate the family's needs as far as possible - Insure the family understands any instructions, and, if possible, give written information to family members who can read - Obtain informed consent before performing procedures, if possible - Remember that health care providers may feel anger, guilt, sorrow, pain and frustration.
+- 1- Be respectful and understanding - 2- Listen to the family's concern and reply their questions and express their emotions - 3- Use simple and clear language when giving them information about the baby's condition, progress, and treatment. - 4- Respect the family's right to privacy and confidentiality during delivery of 'bad-news' or discussion of complicated diagnoses and treatment options with suitable social support for the parents. - 5- Respect their cultural beliefs and customs and accommodate the family's needs as far as possible. - 6- Ensure the family understands any instructions, and give written information to family members if possible.
+Some situations may require repeated discussion for a better understanding. - 7- Obtain informed consent before performing procedures if possible. - 8- Remember that health care providers may feel anger, guilt, sorrow, pain and frustration.
 Showing emotion is not a weakness.

-Baby who is dying or died
+Parents of a baby who is dying or died

-- Allow the mother and the family to be with the baby even during the procedure, explain what is being done to the baby and why. - If the baby's death is an inevitable, focus on providing emotional support to the family. - Encourage the mother and family to see and hold the baby after death and for as long as they desire, and ask the family how they will bury the baby. - Arrange to see the family after the death. - Counsel on autopsy when it is required
+- 1- Allow the mother and the family to be with the baby even during the procedure, explain what is being done to the baby and why. - 2- If the baby's death is an inevitable, focus on providing emotional support to the family.
+Provide compassionate and family-centered end-of-life care to infants and their families.

+- 3- Encourage the mother and family to see and hold the baby after death and for as long as they desire, and ask the family how they will bury the baby. - 4- It is also crucial that complete documentation be taken during end-of-life care. - 5- Arrange to see the family after the death. - 6- Counsel on autopsy when it is required